laelbarlow/amoebae/README.md

        install software in [Singularity](https://sylabs.io/docs/) containers
        (this process is automated by snakemake).
 If singularity is not already installed on your system, you will need to request that you system administrator install it for you.
+Also, if you need to use singularity, then you will need to add `--use-singularity` to most of the snakemake commands described below.

 2. If you do not already have the snakemake workflow manager installed then you will need to install it.
 If you have conda installed, then you can follow